leedanieluk/VNN/README.md

-A Neural Network built from first principles using vectors
+A trainable multi-layered Neural Network built from first principles using vectors